Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Nuclear modification and directed flow of heavy mesons and their decay leptons

 We start with the nuclear modification factor and directed flow coefficient of $D$ mesons, including the splitting of $v_1$ between $D^{0}$ and $\dbar$, in 200~AGeV Au+Au collisions at RHIC and 5.02~AGeV Pb+Pb collisions at LHC.

-In Fig.~\ref{F1:RAA_AuAu}, we first present the $\raa$ of $D$ mesons in central Au+Au collisions at $\snn=200$~GeV and Pb+Pb collisions at $\snn=5.02$~TeV.
+In Fig.~\ref{F1:RAA_AuAu}, we first present the $\raa$ of $D$ mesons in central Au+Au and Pb+Pb collisions.
 Results are shown for the mid-rapidity region ($|y|<1$) and compared to experimental data at RHIC and LHC.
-With the spatial diffusion coefficient set as $D(2\pi T)=4$ at RHIC and 7 at LHC, reasonable agreement has been obtained between our model calculation and the experimental data.
-A larger value of the diffusion can be understood with an average weaker interaction strength between heavy quarks and the hotter QGP matter at LHC than at RHIC.
+With the spatial diffusion coefficient set as $D(2\pi T)=4$ at RHIC and 7 at LHC, a reasonable agreement has been obtained between our calculation and the data.
+A larger value of the diffusion can be understood with a weaker average interaction strength between heavy quarks and the hotter QGP matter at LHC than at RHIC.
 The peak structure of the $D$ meson $\raa$ results from the coalescence process when charm quarks hadronize~\cite{Cao:2015hia}.
 Model uncertainties still remain in this non-perturbative process.
-A reasonable description of the $D$ meson $\raa$ at mid-rapidity provides a necessary baseline for further investigation of the longitudinal-dependent observables that rely on the titled initial condition of the bulk matter and the spacetime profiles of the electromagnetic field.
+We have verified that effect of the electromagnetic field is negligible in the heavy meson $R_\mathrm{AA}$, considering the much weaker Lorentz force compared to the elastic and inelastic scatterings between heavy quarks and the QGP medium.
+A reasonable description of the $D$ meson $\raa$ at mid-rapidity provides a necessary baseline for further investigation of the longitudinal-dependent observables that rely on the titled initial condition of the bulk matter and the spacetime profiles of the external field.